skyhoffert/mystar/README.md

 ## TODO
 Major outstanding tasks that need to be complete are:
- * generate_system.js - Complete implementation in javascript
+ * generate_system.js - Expand on existing systems and fix any bugs/issues.
  * mystar application - Create a super simple starting point for displaying and interacting with systems.
    * Decide on visual organization and menu interaction, including uploading old and generating new Systems
    * Figure out how to draw things and choose a style